donishadsmith/neurocaps/docs/user_guide/parcellations.rst

 Custom Parcellations
 ---------------------
-If using a "Custom" parcellation approach, certain visualization functions in this class also assume that the background label is 0.
+If using a "Custom" parcellation approach (**which is only compatible with deterministic parcellations**), certain visualization functions in this class also assume that the background label is 0.
 Therefore, do not add a background label in the "nodes" or "regions" keys.

     The recognized sub-keys for the "Custom" parcellation approach includes: